Macintosh statistical software

 • Slow

-• Extremely large disk footprint
+• Large disk footprint

 The SPSS competitors in more detail

 All three of the potential SPSS replacements have some oddities, as shown in the table above, which may not be addressed in the foreseeable future; the developers are adding a great deal of statistical capability without addressing these issues.
+One major addition is stepwise, forward, and backward regression added at last to JASP.

 PSPP: The SPSS Clone

-Listing updated 1/1/2024
+Listing updated 4/24/2024

-Last known software update: Jan 1, 2024 (source code+GNU)
+Last known software update: March 21, 2024 (including Mac binary)

 Download size: quite small!
+Unsigned software; source available

 PSPP is a free SPSS clone with a Mac version you can download from this site (it’s unsigned).
 You can also build from source, but that's another level of effort (and, with MacPorts, a crazy amount of overhead to build one program).
 The pre-compiled Mac version is under 60 MB, and loads quickly, making SPSS look like a sloth.
 This would be my favorite SPSS clone, if not for a number of problems—the largest one being excess Mac and Windows bugs.
 Its ideal environment is Linux.
 Development is slow and doesn’t usually address any of these bugs.
+Here’s a video on installing it.

 The interface is similar to SPSS, with menus in the windows rather than the menubar, and a frustrating version of the open/save box.
 It can’t use custom folders (including OneDrive and Dropbox).
 PSPP does import SPSS data files, long variable names, and variable and value labels.
 Common options are included in some dialogue boxes without the need to dig deeper.